nyctreescountdatajam/nyctreescountdatajam.github.com/_site/presentation/section-1.md

 	* Data munging
 	* Geoprocessing with PostGIS
 	* Displaying data interactively on the CartoDB platform
-	* Transparency with code on GitHub
+	* Transparency of code/methods on GitHub